Quickstart: Implementing Top Items with the API

 Introduction

-A powerful way to enhance product discovery is to provide suggestions the moment a user shows intent by clicking into your search bar, even before they start typing.
+A powerful way to enhance product discovery is to show Top Items the moment a user shows intent by clicking into your search bar, even before they start typing.
 This guide will show you how to use the Top Items API to implement this feature for a custom UI.

-This approach is for developers who need full control over the user experience and are responsible for rendering the suggestions and tracking all related analytics events.
+This approach is for developers who need full control over the user experience and are responsible for rendering the results and tracking all related analytics events.
+See what you'll build ».

 What you'll learn